biohack-me/biohack-me.github.io/code_of_conduct.md

 * Unwelcome sexual attention
 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect others
+* Deliberate “outing” of any aspect of a person’s identity, activities, or modifications without their consent except as necessary to protect others
 * Publication of non-harassing private communication or photos without consent by the involved parties

 Biohack.me prioritizes marginalized people’s safety over privileged people’s comfort.
 We reserve the right not to act on complaints regarding: